Fagus crenata: Taxonomy

 Fagus ferruginea Aiton was first mentioned by Philipp Franz von Siebold in 1830 but it was only briefly mentioned and not scientifically described.
-Siebold and colleagues published Flora Japonica in two volumes and thirty parts from 1835-1870, but did not mention F. crenata nor F. ferruginea.
+Siebold and colleagues published Flora Japonica in two volumes and thirty parts from 1835 to 1870, but did not mention F. crenata nor F. ferruginea.
 Previously, F. ferruginea was used to refer to both F. crenata and Fagus grandifolia.
 Due to the resulting confusion, F. ferruginea gradually ceased being used and the new names were formally accepted in 1997.

 Fagus sieboldii is an accepted synonym of F. crenata in recognition of Siebold's extensive work on Japanese flora.
 This designation was first used by Stephan Endlicher in 1847.
-(Note: The Global Biodiversity Information Facility recogizes Endlicher's article published in 1847 as the first use of this synonym.
+(Note: The Global Biodiversity Information Facility recognizes Endlicher's article published in 1847 as the first use of this synonym.
 Kew Gardens recognizes Augustin Pyramus de Candolle's 1864 publication as the first usage.)
 Common names for F. crenata include its Japanese name (ブナ, buna), Siebold's beech, and Japanese beech.

 Fagus crenata Blume was first scientifically described by Carl Ludwig Blume in 1851.
 Fagus is subdivided into two subgenera: Engleriana, which are low-branching with yellowish bark, and Fagus, which is high-branching with light-grey bark.
 Another species of beech is found in Japan, Fagus japonica, which is in subgenus Engleriana while F. crenata is in the subgenus Fagus.